jasim003/DevOps_Task_ACP/ReadMe.md

 # Testing the application

-* Port forward the python application service using the below command
+* Port forward the Python application service using the below command
     > kubectl port-forward service/python 8080:8080

-* Open the browser using the localhost ip address with the forward port number
+* Open the browser using the localhost IP address with the forward port number
     > http://127.0.0.1:8080

 * Application status after hitting the URL